Be sure to read the 2017 Summer Newsletter!

 LOOKING FOR A FEW GOOD LANDOWNERS

 The Leech Lake Area Watershed Foundation has a very unique opportunity to offer landowners--the ability to protect our water quality, preserve critical habitat, and receive compensation for keeping this region unique and special.
-We launched our Critical Habitat Clean Water Program in 2014 with funding provided by the Outdoor Heritage Fund.
+We launched our Clean Water Critical Habitat Program in 2014 with funding provided by the Outdoor Heritage Fund.
 The Foundation is also working on a Reinvest in Minnesota Easement Program with the Minnesota Board of Soil and Water Resources and the Cass and Crow Wing Soil and Water Conservation Districts in 2017 with funding from the Legislative Citizen's Commission on Natural Resources (LCCMR).
-Both of these programs assist conservation-minded landowners to place conservation easements on lakeshore and forested parcels in the watersheds of selected high priority lakes that are considered some of the best in the region.
+Both of these programs assist conservation-minded landowners to place conservation easements on lakeshore and forested parcels in the watersheds of selected high priority lakes that are considered come of the best in the region.